yairdar/aguide/docs/base-tutorials/a-tasker/c08_requests/README.md

 ## That's it!

 Thank you for attending this tutorial.
-Now you know how to use Tasker.
+Now you know how to use Taskfile.
 Feel free to apply this knowledge.
-Hope Tasker will appear a useful tool for you and this tutorial helped you
+Hope Taskfile will appear a useful tool for you and this tutorial helped you
 to learn its features and feel its human-friendly approach to task automation.